University of Connecticut

 Educational process

-Staff offer a wide range of additional opportunities to help students succeed in both academics and personal goals.
-Specialist departments are available to provide additional subject classes, career advice, support in research and thesis writing, internship search and other issues.
+The staff offers a wide range of additional opportunities, thanks to which students achieve success both academically and for personal purposes.
+Specialized departments are ready to provide additional classes in subjects, career advice, support in research and thesis writing, internship search, and other matters.

 Faculties and colleges